jrouleau/gnome-shell-extensions-gravatar/README.md

 ## Installation

-If you wish to install the extension manually, you will need the following tools:
+If you wish to build and install the extension manually, you will need the following tools:
 * `git`
-* `npm`
+* `npm` - Node Package Manager
+* `node` - Node.js
 * `glib-compile-schemas`
 * `dconf` _(optional)_